ASSERT-KTH/ai-examiner/README.md

 ## Protocol

-The student runs the prompt in this repo on their PDF and reports the full transcript and the exact model used over email.
+* The student runs the prompt in this repo on their PDF and reports the full transcript and the exact model used over email.
+* The student runs [check-hallucinations](https://pypi.org/project/check-hallucinations/) on the bibtex file.

 ## Rationales